Mathilde Krim: Biography

-In 1953 Mathilde became the first woman to receive a PhD in biology from the University of Geneva.
-Later that year, Mathilde, David, and their young daughter relocated to Israel.
-There David enlisted as a medical officer with the nascent Israeli Air Force and Mathilde began research work at the Weizmann Institute of Science in Rehovot.
+In 1953, Mathilde became the first woman to receive a PhD in biology from the University of Geneva.
+Later that year, Mathilde, David and their young daughter relocated to Israel.
+There, David enlisted as a medical officer with the nascent Israeli Air Force and Mathilde began research work at the Weizmann Institute of Science in Rehovot.
 The family first settled in military housing on an Air Force base near Rehovot.
 At the Weizmann Institute, Mathilde worked in the laboratory of Dr. Leo Sachs on the team that developed the amniocentesis technique to determine the gender of a fetus.
 Mathilde and David divorced two years after their arrival in Israel after which she and her daughter moved to live on the campus of the Weizmann Institute.

-In 1956 Mathilde was introduced to Arthur B. Krim, an American attorney and film executive who was on the Institute’s Board of Directors.
+In 1956, Mathilde was introduced to Arthur B. Krim, an American attorney and film executive who was on the Weizmann Institute’s board of directors.
 As a single young woman, she had been asked by Institute administrators to be Arthur Krim’s date at a welcome dinner for the board members, most of whom were accompanied by their spouses.
 She had at first declined, fearing she would share few common interests with the American businessman.
-However, she was persuaded to attend the dinner and, to her great but pleasant surprise, Mathilde soon found herself fascinated and impressed by Arthur Krim due to his charm, his kind heart, his own interest in science, and his stellar intellect.
-Following a long-distance courtship Mathilde and Arthur were married in New York City in December of 1958 after which she and her daughter moved to his Manhattan home.
+However, she was persuaded to attend the dinner and, to her surprise, Mathilde soon found herself fascinated and impressed by Arthur Krim due to his charm, his kind heart, his interest in science, and his intellect.
+Following a long-distance courtship, Mathilde and Arthur were married in New York City in December 1958 after which she and her daughter moved to his Manhattan home.

-After moving to the U.S. Mathilde began research at the Cornell Medical College in the field of virology, having become interested in the study of viruses causing cancer.
-In 1962 she transferred to Memorial Sloan-Kettering Cancer Institute, to further pursue cancer research, where she was later named Director of the Interferon Laboratory.
-In addition to her full-time scientific research, with Arthur Mathilde raised money for causes such as Israel bonds, the Weizmann Institute, the Urban League, the NAACP, the Democratic National Committee, numerous Democratic presidential and down-ballot Democratic candidates, the Hebrew Arts School, the African American Institute, and further donations for Israel.
+After moving to the U.S., Krim began research at the Cornell Medical College in the field of virology, having become interested in the study of viruses causing cancer.
+In 1962, she transferred to Memorial Sloan-Kettering Cancer Institute, to further pursue cancer research, where she was later named Director of the Interferon Laboratory.
+In addition to her full-time scientific research, Krim and her husband raised money for causes such as Israel bonds, the Weizmann Institute, the Urban League, the NAACP, the Democratic National Committee, numerous Democratic presidential and down-ballot Democratic candidates, the Hebrew Arts School, the African American Institute, and further donations for Israel.

-The vacation home Mathilde and Arthur purchased in Kings Point in 1960 became a weekend and summer haven for them and their daughter.
-Mathilde enjoyed tending the vegetable garden and the flowers in her English garden as well as sharing the bounty and beauty with frequent weekend guests and family.
-Gardening, an activity and interest that had begun in early childhood in the suburbs of Geneva, lasted throughout her life.